CoolProp/CoolProp/Web/index.rst

 Architectures:

 - 32-bit/64-bit
-- Windows, Linux, OSX, Raspberry PI, VxWorks Compact Rio, etc. (if you can compile C++ for it, CoolProp will run)
+- Windows, Linux, OSX, Raspberry PI, VxWorks Compact Rio, etc. (if you can compile C++ on it, CoolProp will run)

 ============================
 High-Level Interface Example